-And so much of marketing would have us believe that number one is the most important, that marketing is, in fact, getting new customers.
+So much of marketing would have us believe that number one is the most important; that marketing is, in fact, getting new customers.

 But the truth is that 80% of our revenue will come from just 20% of our customers.
 Those are the customers that will buy more often and when they do, they’ll spend more.

 Retention is more profitable than acquisition, but you need both